 Certain things make just about all of us feel loved.

-- When someone shows compassion toward them in difficult times
+- Someone shows compassion toward us in difficult times

-- When their pets are happy to see them
+- Our pets are happy to see us

 Make a point of giving yourself reasons to feel loved or helping someone else feel loved every day.
 Other things you can do are connect with friends and family.
 Do things together.